 Heat up a cast iron pan, or if you prefer, the grill.
 Place shrimp and allow to sear on both sides.
 If you are using the jumbo shrimp, like I did in this recipe, it will take about three minutes per side to thoroughly cook through.

 In a bowl, add the cooked pasta and pour in the veggie/sauce mixture.
 Stir with a pasta fork to coat the pasta…try not to break up the veggies.
 Top with the seared shrimp and lemon zest!
-If you desire, garnish with freshly grated Parmesan cheese…ENJOY!
+If you desire, garnish the Pasta Primavera with Shrimp with freshly grated Parmesan cheese…ENJOY!
+Want a slightly healthier version of this recipe using scallops.
+Take a peek at my Seared Scallops with Summer Vegetables Pasta.